 - a server API that describes how a tool downloads packages from a feed

 But the one central technology that all of these revolve around is the NuGet Package itself (i.e., a .nupkg file)

 NuGet packages contain reusable code that other developers make available to you for use in your .NET projects.
-These packages reduce the time it takes to build, increases code quality, and are often free.
+These packages reduce the time it takes to build, increase code quality, and are often free.
 Some examples of NuGet Packages are:

-- Swashbuckle.AspNetCore: Automatically generate a JSON object that describes your entire API including endpoints, models, and the possible results.
+- Swashbuckle.AspNetCore: Automatically generate a JSON object that describes your entire API including endpoints, models, and possible results.

 - AutoMapper: Transforms one type of object to another.
 For example, transforming a persistent model to a DTO model.

 - NETCore.Encrypt: Industry-standard encryption (SAH1, SAH256, SHA384, SHA512)

 NuGet packages are great because they’re reusable, cut down production costs, and mean developers don’t have to reinvent the wheel when encountering a problem that’s been solved once before.